-7.2.3 Bypass systems for pressure equalization
+7.2.3.1 Bypass systems for pressure equalization

-For cold oxygen systems operating above 3 bar, a bypass system shall be installed for each isolation valve unless the isolation valve is designed for throttling service or operating procedures can be used to equalize (within 0.3 bar) pressure across the isolation valve before opening.
+For cold oxygen systems operating at pressures greater than 3 bar, a bypass system shall be installed for each isolation valve unless the isolation valve is designed for throttling service or operating procedures can be used to equalize pressure (within 0.3 bar) across the isolation valve before opening.
 A bypass system is normally piped from immediately upstream to immediately downstream of an isolation valve.
 A bypass system is used to slowly pressurize upstream or downstream piping system to mitigate risks associated with the excessive mechanical loading on the isolation valve, high fluid velocity and rapid pressurization.